Tommmi/MultiSelectionCalendar/README.md

 </html>
 ```
 You'll get a calendar showing the current month.
 No date ranges are preselected since attribute `value` wasn't set.
-Now you can select single dates and date ranges, but these will be assigned only to selection index 2.
+Now you can select single dates and date ranges with ethe mouse.
+The selected dates will be assigned to selection index 2.
 If you do so, the value of the input field will change automatically to some value like this:
 ```html
     <input